-MRES added new recreation facilities so that area residents and visitors will have additional opportunities to enjoy the Red Rock area during and after the construction of the Red Rock Hydroelectric Project.
+MRES added new recreational facilities so that area residents and visitors will have additional opportunities to enjoy the Red Rock area during and after the construction of the Red Rock Hydroelectric Project.

-“We know that the Red Rock area is very popular for fishing, camping and other water activities,” said MRES Director of Member and Public Relations Bill Radio.
+“We know that the Red Rock area is very popular for fishing, camping and other water activities,” said MRES Vice President of Member Services and Communications Joni Livingston.
 “We added these new recreation facilities to lessen the impact that we will have on the recreation activities during the construction of the Red Rock Hydroelectric Project.”

 The following is a list, by location, of features that have been added.